Blood test

 Your doctor will study the results along with your medical record, screenings, physical condition, symptoms and any other relevant information about your situation.

-Vitamin D levels depend on the exposure to the sunlight.
-They show seasonal variation with the highest concentrations in summer or fall and the lowest concentrations in winter or spring.
-In addition, the production of vitamin D has been reported to decrease with age.
+Vitamin D levels depend on sunlight exposure.
+They show seasonal variation, with the highest concentrations typically in summer or fall and the lowest in winter or spring.
+Additionally, the body's production of vitamin D has been reported to decrease with age.

 The values shown above refer to the 25-hydroxy vitamin D [25(OH)D] test which is the main circulating form of vitamin D in the blood.
 However, there is also a test to measure the 1,25-dihydroxyvitamin D [1,25(OH)2D] in the blood and the normal ranges for it are 15 to 60 pg/mL (36 to 144 pmol/L).